ninanil/image-verse-web-app/README.md

 3- **Access the API Documentation**

-After starting the container, check the logs to find the public ngrok URL.
+- After starting the container, check the logs to find the public ngrok URL.
-Open your browser and navigate to this URL (e.g., http://<ngrok-public-url>/docs) to view the interactive Swagger UI for API documentation.
+- Open your browser and navigate to this URL (e.g., `http://<ngrok-public-url>`)

 ---